 If you studied Latin or Classical Greek before coming to Indiana University Bloomington, you may be able to jump right into a literature course at the 300 or 400 level.
 Otherwise, you can begin in our elementary Latin or Greek sequence.
 The first year focuses on grammar while the second year courses introduce history and literature.
 If you have completed your foreign language requirement in another language, you may apply to take our intensive introductory sequence.
 Be sure to take the online Latin placement exam to find the right Latin course for you.
 Contact our advisor to determine what level of Greek to take if you have prior coursework in Greek.

-Latin students can get study help from our graduate Latin instructors.
+Latin students can get study help from our Latin instructors.
 For more personalized help, we have a peer-tutoring program in which advanced undergraduate Latin majors work with you by private arrangement.
+Our Latin peer tutors are available to work with Latin students in IU classes and at local high schools.